 Our Return to Class/Work Decision Tree helps to provide an overview of what to do when you or someone you teach or supervise is unwell.Download PDF

-Anyone exhibiting symptoms, or who meet the following criteria, must not attend campus:
+Anyone who meets the following criteria must not attend campus:

 - Anyone under the direction of public health to self-isolate must follow those instructions.